(214) 390-7947 (Overseas Callers)

 Who will guide or support me in my volunteer project?

 All of our volunteer trips in Costa Rica are managed by a competent and well-experienced in-country coordinator.
-The in-country coordinator looks after you in Costa Rica and provides constant support and guidance on a day to day basis.
+The in-country coordinator looks after you in Costa Rica and provides constant support and guidance on a day-to-day basis.
 You can ask for assistance from our country coordinator in case of emergencies and always rely on him/her to solve your issues and help.

 Can I change projects if I do not like my initial selection?

-Yes, if you change your mind or feel dissatisfied with your initial choice, contact the in-country coordinator to discuss this option.
+Yes.
+If you change your mind or feel dissatisfied with your initial choice, contact the in-country coordinator to discuss this option.
 A new project will be selected based on availability.

 Can I work in more than one volunteer program at a time?